 It’s gone a bit quiet around the table now.
 You’re struggling to work out what you’ve just been told and this warm and engaging couple suddenly look a bit crestfallen and sad.
 Then you remember that she knows she won’t be seeing him again soon, that their most romantic goodbye will be the one before their last goodbye.
 For his part, he knows his life of eternal loneliness will soon be back to haunt him once more.
 He’s experienced almost everything in her book now, and even as they pay the bill and head out into the night, you notice both of them have a definite air about them, that of the condemned man walking away from his last hearty meal.

-Then they’re gone, and you realise your coffee has gone cold.
+Then they’re gone, and you realize your coffee has gone cold.